Icelandic Phallological Museum: Collection

 Sigurður has used a variety of techniques to preserve the penises, including preservation in formaldehyde, pickling, drying, stuffing and salting.
 One particularly large penis taken from a bull has been converted into a walking stick.
 Many of the museum's exhibits are illuminated by lamps made by Sigurður from rams' testicles.
 Sigurður has also carved wooden phalluses, which can be found adorning various objects around the museum, and has a bow tie decorated with images of phalluses that he wears on special occasions.

 Josh Schonwald of Salon described his impressions of the museum when he visited in 1998:

 They were hanging on the walls, stuffed in jars, displayed with curatorial love – dried penises, penises embalmed in formaldehyde, massive penises displayed like hunting trophies.
 A tanned bull's penis, a smoked horse's penis.
 There were runty, shriveled penises of reindeer, foxes, minks and rats.
 There were seal and walrus penises with stiff penis bones – ensuring a perpetually erect state.
-There was the Big Penis – a 3-foot-long blue whale penis (which could have been an oar for a canoe).
+There was the Big Penis – a 3 ft-long blue whale penis (which could have been an oar for a canoe).

 The museum is open every day and by July 2011 was attracting up to 11,000 visitors annually.
 Sixty percent of the museum's visitors are reported to be women, though according to the authors of the Rough Guide to Iceland, mentioning the museum "causes the staff at the tourist office to blush with embarrassment."
 The museum's guest book includes comments such as, "I've never seen so many penises–and I went to boarding school!" (from a New Zealand visitor), "They're bigger in the USA," (from someone from Wisconsin) and "Is there a vagina museum?"
 On this point, Sigurður has said, "I'm only collecting the male organ.
 Somebody else has to do the other job.
 I'd be interested in how they would preserve it.
 I think vaginas are better alive."
 (There used to be a pop-up museum called "Museum of Vaginal Imagination" in Rotterdam in the Netherlands and a Vagina Museum opened in London in 2017.)